 Part 6. ‑ Proceedings of Directors

-31. (1) The directors may meet together at such places as they think fit for the despatch of business, adjourn and otherwise regulate their meetings and proceedings, as they see fit.
+31. (a) The directors may meet together at such places as they think fit for the dispatch of business, adjourn and otherwise regulate their meetings and proceedings, as they see fit.

-32. (1) The directors may delegate any, but not all, of their powers to committees consisting of such director or directors as they think fit.
+32. (a) The directors may delegate any, but not all, of their powers to committees consisting of such director or directors as they think fit.